UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-part1.rst

 Send a Thank You
 -------------------
-..
-I changed heading to match title of function.

 * If the user (you) selects 'Send a Thank You,' prompt for a Full Name.